serokell/blog-posts/Introduction to Free Monads/article.md

 ## Using free monads

-> Talk is cheap, show me the code
->
-> -- Linus Torvalds

 With the theory out of the way, let us see some examples to build our intuitions.

 ### State as a free monad